Take the Holocaust Quiz and learn how much you really know about the Jewish holocaust of World War II.

 RFE/RL received funds from the Central Intelligence Agency until 1972.
 Since then, it has been funded by regular, open Congressional appropriations through the Broadcasting Board of Governors (BBG) and has received no funds from the CIA.
 The CIA's relationship with the radios began to break down in 1967, when Ramparts magazine published an expose claiming that the CIA was channeling funds to civilian organizations.
 Further investigation into the CIA's funding activities revealed its connection to both RFE and RL, sparking significant media outrage.
 Investigations into the legal basis of the relationship jeopardized the existence of both radios, which could not survive without the CIA's funding.

-I think much of the information contained here presents serious allegations and conflicts of interest at various levels of NPR, from journalistic to management, thereby calling into question its operating principles and ethics.
-Furthermore, there does not seem to be an overwhelming public presence in National "Public" Radio.
+I think much of the information contained here presents serious allegations and conflicts of interest at various levels of NPR from journalistic to management thereby calling into question its operating principles and ethics.
+Furthermore, there does not seem to be an overwhelming public presence in National "Public" Radio with regard to funding.
 In my opinion it simply is not possible to accept massive amounts of funds from government and private interests and remain neutral.
-I think the evidence gathered here speaks volumes and, in fact, only confirms what i already knew to be true, which is that main stream media, in any form, cannot be trusted.
-However i certainly encourage others to do their own research.
+I think the evidence gathered here speaks volumes and, in fact, only confirms what i already knew to be true, which is that main stream media, in all of its forms, cannot and should not be trusted.